Andr3xDev/tic-tac-toe/README.md

 <div align="center">
     <h1 align="center">React Tic-Tac-Toe</h1>
     <p align="center">
-Modern and beautifully styled implementation of the classic Tic-Tac-Toe game
+Modern and beautifully styled implementation of the classic Tic-Tac-Toe game but online
     </p>
 </div>

 </br>

+> [!IMPORTANT]
+> You have to run backend server by this repository: https://github.com/Andr3xDev/tic-tac-toe-back

 ## 🕹️ Preview